 In order to monitor and debug AsyncStorage, RN Debugger allows you to log all the content stored at any time.
 This can be done from the context menu, unfortunately, there isn’t any keyboard shortcut for this as of today.

 Besides logging AsyncStorage, we can also clear it using the other option in the context menu.
 This can save developers a ton of valuable time, as clearing applications’ data requires some tedious effort when it’s done from OS options.
 While working on features such as showing onboarding sliders to newly installed users this can be a super helpful feature.

 One of the major advantages of React Native development is its ability to load updated code without having to rebuild apps.
 In the usual RN app, we can reload JS from the developer menu that opens after a shake gesture, or we use Cmd+R for iOS or Double R for Android.
 With RN Debugger, this is doable with the same shortcut for both platforms and for both the simulator and device.

 Keyboard shortcut to reload JS:

 Toggle elements inspector

-Element Inspection has been an essential part of UI development.
-It makes it easier to see boundaries and position of elements on canvas.
 React Native has an element inspector that works similarly to traditional element inspectors available in browsers.
-This inspector can be toggled via the developer menu in React Native applications but RN Debugger allows us to toggle it from keyboard shortcut and Macbook’s touch bar.
+This inspector can be toggled via the developer menu in React Native applications, but RN Debugger allows us to toggle it from the keyboard shortcut and Macbook’s touch bar.
 This saves us from the hassle of moving in between simulator and code.

 Keyboard shortcut to toggle element inspector on device or simulator: